liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 	[Install Location]/WebSphere/AppServer/lib/ext

 Once you've copied the .jars here, start the server profile you're planning to use for Liferay.
+Once it starts, you're ready to configure your database.

 ##### Database Configuration